KyleAsaff/ForumBuddy/README.md

 ### PROJECT STATUS

 DONE:
-- Basic scraping algorithm for querying the search results database.
+- Scraping algorithm for querying the search results database.
 - Automatically scrape on an interval
 - Store all posts in Local Storage
 - Parse "yesterday" and "today" to actual date